Emmett Preciado

-Emmett Preciado (born March 18, 1994), is an American transgender actor, musician and activist for transgender rights, education and awareness.
+Emmett Preciado (born March 18, 1994), is an American actor, musician and activist for transgender rights, education and awareness.
 Preciado is best known for his recurring role as Rio Guitierrez in the popular ABC television show The Good Doctor and Rowan in Freeform/ABC Family television show Good Trouble.

 Early life

 Preciado was born in Merced, California, and when he was a freshman in high school his family moved to South Sioux City, Nebraska.
 At age 19, Preciado left Nebraska to serve a full-time mission for The Church of Jesus Christ of Latter-day Saints.
 When Preciado returned from his mission, he attended a semester at Brigham Young University, Idaho.

 Career

 Preciado received his first principal role in the spring of 2019.
 He is known for his role as Rowan on Freeform's Good Trouble.
 At the end of 2020, he shot his first guest star role as Rio Gutierrez on an episode of the ABC medical drama, The Good Doctor.
 Rio was well-received by fans and went on to become a recurring character.

 In 2021, Preciado guest starred as Mateo Cruz on ABC's Rebel.
 It was announced in 2024 that Preciado will be in the LGBTQ film Affirmation.